 Did you know Elsa’s princess dress can also double as a lab coat?
 A very fashionable lab coat for a very fashionable STEM career.
 There are a lot of jobs in the STEM world for a girl to choose from.
 With this book, girls and their dolls can explore all the STEM options that await them in a fun and relatable way.

-- 35 interactive gifts the 5-year-old in your life will love
+- Interactive gifts the 5-year-old in your life won’t want to put down

-- 31 toys and games that'll make your 6-year-old smile
+- Toys and games that'll make your 6-year-old smile